griptape-ai/griptape-docs/docs/griptape-framework/data/vector-store-drivers.md

 Each vector driver takes a [BaseEmbeddingDriver](../../reference/griptape/drivers/embedding/base_embedding_driver.md) used to dynamically generate embeddings for strings.

 !!! info
-    Nearly all embedding models create vectors with 1536 dimensions.
-When using existing vector database indexes with Griptape drivers, make sure the number of dimensions is equal to 1536.
+    When working with vector database indexes with Griptape drivers, make sure the number of dimensions is equal to 1536.
+Nearly all embedding models create vectors with this number of dimensions.
+Check the documentation for your vector database on how to create/update vector indexes.

 !!! info
     More vector drivers are coming soon.